Catherine West: Personal life

 West is a Quaker.
-She is married to Colin Sutherland, co-director of the London School of Hygiene & Tropical Medicine's Malaria Centre.
+She is married to Colin Sutherland, Professor of Parasitology, and former co-director of the London School of Hygiene & Tropical Medicine's Malaria Centre.
 They met while studying at the University of Sydney.
 They have a daughter and a son.

 She is a dual British and Australian national.
+West is a member of the Fabian Society.
+She is the sister of investigative journalist Michael West and the great-great-niece of actress Italia Conti.

+West speaks five languages, including Mandarin, which she learned while teaching English as a second language in Nanjing, China.

+She is a keen swimmer and cyclist.